IvanC987/SimpleLLaMA/docs/pretraining/training_advanced/throughput_optimizations.md

 The key is that LLM training is more sensitive to range than precision.
 Gradient values can span many orders of magnitude, making BF16's preserved range crucial.

-Do note that although this would reduce memory usage substantially, but would not directly halve the memory usage, a few layers/activations in the model are kept in FP32 due to precision sensitivity, along with optimizer state dicts which stays in FP32.
+Do note that although this would reduce memory usage substantially, but would not directly halve the memory usage, a few layers/activations in the model are kept in FP32 due to precision sensitivity, along with optimizer state which remains in FP32.

 ---